SSbug696/ForceJS/README.md

 var routes = require('./core/routes.js');
 var index = require('./routes/index/index.js')(routes);

-//Setter to change the kernel configuration flags app.setConfigProperty('error_reporting.debug_mode', true);
+// Setter to change the kernel configuration flags app.setConfigProperty('error_reporting.debug_mode', true);
 app.setConfigProperty('error_reporting.log_save', true);
-//You can download a configuration object app.setConfigObject('myConfig', {pid:'333'});
+// You can download a configuration object app.setConfigObject('myConfig', {pid:'333'});

 // You can specify an alias for a path to the static